jbock-java/simple-component/README.md

 There is no need for the `@BindsInstance` annotation.

+There is no `@AssistedInject`, it looks like a can of worms.

 Please note, unlike in dagger, there is no way to associate a particular bean with a particular component.
 A component implementation may use *any* `@Inject` - annotated constructor (or static method), as long as it is accessible to it, by Java's normal visibility rules.